A behind-the-scenes look at everyday London life for an ex-pat family in this fascinating, historic, funky, fun city.

 Probably the strangest thing that found its way into our suitcases on this visit was thirteen pounds of Cornish slate!
 Slate?
 Oh yes, we fell in love with some slate place mats while in Cornwall and knew they’d be a lovely prop background for our Café photography.
 Be on the lookout, you’ll be sure to spot these in future posts!
 The only problem was for poor Scott; we divided the four pieces between our two carry-on bags and, being the gentleman that he is, he’s the one who hoisted those slate-laden bags into the airline’s overhead bin!

-In the past, I was always a bit envious of the children flying down the street on their scooters.
+In the past, I was always a bit envious of the children flying down the street on their scooters in everyday London.
 It looked like such fun.
 Annie, got a new scooter just before we arrived this time and it can bear an adult’s weight!
 She so kindly allowed me to borrow it and I loved it!
 Even Papa Scott thought it was quite cool to scoot!

 Because of the crazy traffic, another very common and popular mode of transportation are bicycles.
 Our son-in-law, Josh, rides his bike to work every day, 8 miles, right through the heart of London traffic.
 It worried me at first, but London drivers are highly trained to always be on the lookout for bicyclers and motorscooters, since there are so many.
 In fact, drivers are taught and trained to continuously check all of their mirrors while driving, mostly due to the abundance of cyclists on the roads.

-We also happened to be in London for some fun events the girls were involved in …………..
+We also happened to be there for some fun everyday London events the girls were involved in …………..

 Because the houses are primarily tall, attached row houses in London, most families have little or no yards (gardens) for children to play in.
 The British solution?
 Tons of beautiful parks.

-There’s so much more to share about everyday life in London, but I’ll stop for now, since you and I both have lots to do.
+There’s so much more to share with you about everyday London life, but I’ll stop for now, since you and I both have lots to do.
 I’ll leave you with a view from our tiny, charming room, way up on the 4th floor of our daughter’s home.
 We have a wonderful vista; London rooftops, church steeples and a few modern skyscrapers.
 Some might not think it too exciting, but for Scott and me, it’s quite enchanting.
 We call it our “Mary Poppin’s” room and every time I look out at the slanted rooftop windows, I expect to see a chimney sweep.
 I always get the urge to start singing:

 Be sure to check back on Friday.
 We’ll be sharing just a touch more of our trip with a delicious Roasted Veggie Coconut Curry our daughter prepared for us on our first evening in London.
 It’s loaded with wonderful veggies and fabulous flavor.
 I begged her to make it again before we left and we used that fun purple cauliflower you see in the photo above.
 Scott snapped a few photos of it up in the Mary Poppin’s room, the only place that still had decent light.
 Annie was our photo shoot assistant, and a very good one at that!